 On December 4, 2007, Governor Jennifer M. Granholm signed Public Act 145 of 2007 amending the MBT.
-Although the primary purpose of PA 145 was to institute an MBT surcharge, PA 145 also makes some additional changes, which are detailed in the link below.
+Although the primary purpose of PA 145 was to institute an MBT surcharge, PA 145 also makes some additional changes.

 - Notice To Taxpayers Regarding Overpayments Remaining On Michigan Business Tax Accounts

 - Notice to Taxpayers: Financial Institution Unitary Filing and Reporting of Eliminations for the MBT and CIT

 - Notice to Taxpayers Regarding Federally Disregarded Entities and the Michigan Business Tax